GoogleCloudPlatform/podcast/site/content/post/episode-69-server-density/index.md

 of the Flappy Gopher miniseries of [JustForFunc](https://youtube.com/c/justforfunc), and then will be presenting at [Gophercon China](http://www.bagevent.com/event/357764) in April.

-{{< transcript "FRANCESC: Hi, and welcome to episode number 69 of the weekly "Google Cloud Platform" podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 69 of the weekly "Google Cloud" podcast.
 I am Francesc Campoy.
 And I'm here with my colleague, Mark Mandel.
 Hey, Mark.
 How are you doing?" >}}

 MARK: I'm good.
 How are you doing?